A MAJOR ANNUAL

 Hartzell Lubrication Service Letter (pdf file; 0.017 MB)

 Hartzell used to specify a lot of different greases for their props (see MORE NAVION FILES), but now utilizes Aeroshell #6 almost exclusively.
 Navion owners know that even a recently overhauled 12X20 prop will spit oil, particularly on warm days.
 I've seen these props return from the big AD inspection, or even overhaul, sealed with all kinds of sticky compounds (silicone, Permatex, etc.), in an attempt to solve yet another on-going problem with these propellers.
-This service letter allows the use of Aeroshell #5 IF the propeller is placarded against use below -40 degrees Fahrenheit.
+This service letter allows the use of Aeroshell #5 IF the propeller is placarded against use below -40 degrees.
 It also gives useful pointers on lubrication intervals and procedures.
 Aeroshell #5 is a high temperature grease, and less prone to spitting oil when the mercury rises.

 DELCO - REMY GENERATORS and VOLTAGE REGULATOR